Losartan potassium is a medication that doctors prescribe to treat high blood pressure or hypertension.

 Losartan potassium works by relaxing the blood vessels to allow the blood to flow more efficiently, which reduces a person's blood pressure.
-The United States Food and Drug Administration (FDA) approved the drug in 1995 to treat hypertension.
+The United States Food and Drug Administration (FDA)

-The World Health Organization (WHO) include losartan potassium on their list of essential medicines, which catalogs the most effective and safe medications that experts consider necessary in a healthcare system.
+The World Health Organization (WHO) include losartan potassium on their

 People should not use this medication while pregnant.